Takarafuji Daisuke: Personal

-On his promotion to the top division, his passing resemblance to the celebrity Matsuko Deluxe was noted by the Japanese media.
+On his promotion to the top division, his passing resemblance to the celebrity Matsuko Deluxe was noted by the Japanese media, earning his the nickname kakukai no Matsuko (角界のマツコ), "professional sumo's Matsuko".

-He announced his marriage to a 24-year-old former dental assistant in December 2017, which had been registered in September.
+He announced his marriage to Erino, a 24-year-old former dental assistant, in December 2017.
+They have two sons, Keinosuke and Rinnosuke, and a daughter, Nana.